 Some employers will fire employees who do not pass the bar exam.
 They need someone who can go to court and to interact with clients as a lawyer and for now, this is not you!
 While being fired can be devastating, it can also be a blessing in disguise, as you will have more time to study for the next one and get it done!

 However, note that by and large, many of our students find that their bosses do not fire them.
-(In fact, it makes sense for the boss to keep them on in many cases, because they essentially have someone who knows the law as well as a lawyer–if not better than many lawyers, and yet they don’t have to pay them lawyerly wages!)
+(In fact, it makes sense for the boss to keep them on in many cases.)

-If your employer already told you what would happen if you failed the bar exam, then be prepared to follow the plan of action.
+If your employer already told you that you would not keep your job if you failed the bar exam (sometimes this is in an offer letter), then be prepared to follow the plan of action.
 Thank them for the opportunity to work at the firm regardless of whether you are let go and be nothing but polite and gracious.
 (We have had some students whose bosses have to let them go when they fail, but hire them back as soon as they pass!)